goliveira/bibtex2html/README.md

 # Bibtex2html

-This program reads a bibtex file and convert it to a list of references (articles, books etc.) in HTML format.
+This program reads a bibtex file and convert it to a list of references in HTML format.

 ## Usage

-To use this program you need a template file containing the following fields:
+To use this program you need a template file containing the following
+placeholders:

     <!--NUMBER_OF_REFERENCES-->
     <!--NEWER-->